vcsfrl/github-tool-finder/README.md

 # github-tool-finder
-Find tools on Github.
+Find repositories on Github.

-Search the Github api based on a query.
+Search repositories on the Github api based on a query.
 Results are sent to STDOUT in CSV format.

 ### Install
  - install GO 1.14 or higher